jezzsantos/Availabilities/README.md

 # Instructions

 * Install Jetbrains Rider IDE.
+* Install .NET6
+* Make sure to run `dotnet dev-certs https --trust`
 * Fork this source code repo to your own git repo, and checkout the `master` branch
-* Hit F5 to run the API, and use Postman (or similar tools) to call the API's above, for example,`GET http://localhost:5000/api/availabilities` should return the data, something like this:
+* Hit F5 to run the API, and use PostMan (or similar tools) to call the API's above, for example,`GET https://localhost:5001/api/availabilities` should return the data, something like this:

+> Note: In PostMan you may need to disable "SSL certification verification" so that you can use the built-in dotnet development certificate.

 ```json
 {